legofun/go-log/README.md

 ## License

-Use of go-log is governed by the Mit License
+Use of go-log is governed by the MIT License